GCSEChemistry

 View mark scheme hint

-What is meant by a catalyst?
+What is meant by an exothermic reaction?
 [2 marks]

 2 marks